krancour/brignext/PROPOSAL.md

 ![Authentication Using OpenID Connect](authentication.png)

-N.B.: To prevent the dependency on an identity provider from becoming an impedence to evaluation (aka "tire kicking") and local development, as well as to facilitate initial setup of Brigade on remote clusters, it is proposed that "root" access to Brigade may be selectively enabled / disabled at the time of deployment / re-deployment / upgrade.
+N.B.: To prevent the dependency on an identity provider from becoming an impedance to evaluation (aka "tire kicking") and local development, as well as to facilitate initial setup of Brigade on remote clusters, it is proposed that "root" access to Brigade may be selectively enabled / disabled at the time of deployment / re-deployment / upgrade.